alloc/tsc-lint/readme.md

 Importantly, you **must not** have `noEmit` in your `tsconfig.json` files.
 The emit step is critical for catching certain errors, which is why `tsc-lint` uses the `--emitDeclarationOnly` option instead.

+Finally, I should mention how the `tsc` output is processed.
+When a compiler error is reported, `tsc-lint` will rewrite the error's file path to be relative to the working directory.
+This allows you to click into the file from your terminal, even if the error comes from a nested tsconfig.

 ## Options

 ```sh